 In this post, we will focus on a major and topical issue, with some important updates on the horizon.
 We will start with technical and legislative issues, but these have a daily impact on the lives of all of us: both as individuals and as companies.

-We’re talking about the Electronic Service of Qualified Certified Delivery, known as SERCQ.
+We’re talking about the Qualified Electronic Registered Delivery Service, known as QERDS.
 It’s good to start, therefore, with the framework related to current regulations; we’ll get to that in the next section.

-Next, we’ll look at the differences between SERCQ (Qualified Certified Electronic Delivery Service) and SERC (Certified Electronic Delivery Service) and then focus on PEC, which is specific to the Italian digital and legislative ecosystem.
+Next, we’ll look at the differences between QERDS (Qualified Electronic Registered Delivery Service) and ERDS (Electronic Registered Delivery Service) and then focus on PEC, which is specific to the Italian digital and legislative ecosystem.
 Here, note that new developments are coming in this field, and all of them are aimed at placing PEC within unified European standards.

 Let’s proceed in order.